SRARAD/aws-files/README.md

 Map of file endings to file endings of file types whose file ending will be changed during retrieval.
 For example, if **html** is mapped to **md** and **MyFile.html** is requested the plugin will look for a file named **MyFile.md** and if it exists the plugin will return a map of the contents of **MyFile.md** and the real file ending of the file.
 The form of the map returned is `[contents: fileContents, type: fileEnding]` where **fileContents** is the file contents and **fileEnding** is the real file ending.

-A use case is rendring markdown files inline.
+A use case is rendering markdown files inline.
 If `MyFile.md` is requested the file will be downloaded because markdown files can not be rendered inline by the browser.
 To get around this **html** can be mapped to **md** and when `MyFile.html` is requested the contents of `MyFile.md` will be returned.
 This contents can then be sent to the **get.gsp** page where it can be rendered based on the real file type.

 **Default** - ['html': 'md']